COP28 deal to only 'transition away' from fossil fuel agreed

 "The US, Canada and Australia were all very eager to be a part of the phase-out conversation because they know it will not happen any time soon," he said.
 "We cannot end fossil fuels until we have tonnes of renewables."

+This means everyone, including low-income countries, needs more money to ramp up green investment.

-Despite a "historic" breakthrough that led to an agreement to finance a Loss and Damage fund to help low-income countries deal with the effects of global warming, the lack of available climate finance is one of the major issues that has yet to be solved.
+But despite a "historic" breakthrough that led to an agreement to finance a Loss and Damage fund to help low-income countries deal with the effects of global warming, the lack of available climate finance is one of the major issues that has remained largely unresolved.

 The text "highlights" the growing gap between what is pledged and what is needed and estimates that €5.5 trillion is needed until 2030 to help developing countries achieve their climate targets.

-Note: This article was amended to add quotes by Avinash Persaud.